Key takeaways:

 What is a package delivery system?

-A package delivery system is a solution for buildings to better manage the intake, storage, and distribution of packages delivered for residents.
+A package delivery system is a solution for buildings to manage the intake, storage, and distribution of packages delivered to residents of multifamily buildings.

-When delivery carriers drop off packages at a multifamily property, they need a place to safely leave the parcels.
+When delivery carriers drop off packages at a multifamily property, they need a place to leave the parcels safely.
 Additionally, property staff needs a way to organize those packages and distribute them to residents.
 And residents need a way to pick up or receive their packages.

 Without an apartment package delivery system:

-• Couriers struggle to securely drop off parcels.
+- Couriers struggle to drop off parcels securely.

 Why you need a package delivery system